- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Immune Health of the Coton de Tulear Puppy
+Immune Health of the Coton de Tulear

-Your Coton de Tulear puppy may face a deficiency in phagocytosis.
-Phagocytes are a crucial part of the immune system.
-Phagocytes are cells that engulf, digest, and kill foreign invaders.
+Your coton de Tulear pup potentially faces a deficiency in phagocytosis.
+A crucial part of the immune system, phagocytes are cells that engulf, digest, and kill foreign invaders.
 Phagocytes immediately work against foreign invasions.
-They also operate to alert other cells in the adaptive immune system about foreign invasions.
-Suppose your Coton de Tulear puppy has a phagocytosis deficiency.
-In that case, this can be due to a low number of phagocytes in the bloodstream or a defect in their capability to act normally.
-This deficiency can be either present in your Coton de Tulear puppy by birth, or it can be due to a drug or disease.
+They operate to alert other cells in the adaptive immune system about foreign invasions.
+If your coton de Tulear has a phagocytosis deficiency, this is due to a low number of phagocytes in the bloodstream or a defect in their capability to perform normally.
+This deficiency is either present in your coton de Tulear puppy at birth or due to a drug or disease.

 Treatment & Care